 "Microsoft is getting aggressive.
 Tablets are chewing into the Windows market share now pretty aggressively, and now they are definitely responding to the competitive threat," Enderle said.

 Windows 8 embraces tablets.
-Enderle expects Microsoft to market Windows 8 as everything the iPad Relevant Products/Services isn't.
+Enderle expects Microsoft to market Windows 8 as everything the iPad isn't.
 Microsoft, he said, recognizes that Apple is going down the same path and will eventually merge iOS and Mac OS X. Microsoft, he said, wants to get there first.

 "It's an aggressive race.
 Both Apple and Microsoft are looking at Google, because with this Motorola buy it is likely that Google on Motorola hardware might offer something at or close to free in that same time frame," Enderle said.
 "So it's a three-horse race, and Windows 8 is one of the horses that Microsoft is riding."